 Kekulé von Stradonitz, (Friedrich) August (1829–1896)

-At the beginning of the 19th century, organic and inorganic chemistry were regarded as two almost unrelated sciences.
+At the beginning of the nineteenth century, organic and inorganic chemistry were regarded as two almost unrelated sciences.
 It was thought that some "vital principle" was concerned in the formation of the complicated (organic) substances found in animals and plants.
 And even after two organic compounds (ethanol and urea) had been prepared artificially from non-living (inorganic) matter, these old ideas were slow to die.

 By the middle of the century quite a large number of organic substances had been isolated and attempts had been made to find the chemical composition of many of them.
 At first chemists were satisfied when they had found the proportions by weight of the various elements in a compound.
 Later they tried to work out the number of atoms of the various elements present in each molecule.
 As there was still some uncertainty over the atomic weights (see relative atomic mass) of even the common elements, several different formulae often existed for the same compound.
 In 1861 Kekulé recorded 19 formulae for acetic acid.